stormxio/stmx-token/README.md

 ### STMX contract

 STMX token is in compliance with ERC20 as described in ​[eip-20.md](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)​.
-This token contract is upgradable and ownable.
+This token contract is upgreadable and ownable.
 [OpenZeppelin ERC20Upgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/master/contracts/token/ERC20/ERC20Upgradeable.sol) implementation is used to inherit the ERC20 standard interface.

 #### Allowance Double-Spend Exploit

-Allowance double-spend exploit is mitigated in this contract with functions `increaseAllowance()` and `decreaseAllowance()`.
+The allowance double-spend exploit is mitigated in this contract with functions `increaseAllowance()` and `decreaseAllowance()`.

 However, community agreement on an ERC standard that would protect against this exploit is still pending.
 Users should be aware of this exploit when interacting with this contract.
-Developers who use `approve()`/`transferFrom()` should keep in mind that they have to set allowance to 0 first and verify if it was used before setting the new value.
+Developers who use `approve()`/`transferFrom()` should keep in mind that they have to set the allowance to 0 first and verify if it was used before setting the new value.

 #### Ownable

 The contract `STMX.sol` uses ownable pattern and has a function `owner()` to report the address with special privileges.
 Currently, the owner only receives all the initial supply tokens, and there are no additional functionalities associated with the ownable pattern.
-That may change in the future versions of the contract.
+That may change in future versions of the contract.

 #### Transferring in batch

-Anyone can call the method `transfers()` to perform multiple transferring in a single function call.
-Homever this is mainly used by the owner/company to distribute the tokens in batch.
-Normal users are discouraged from executing this function, because arrays with a very large number of elements could cause this function to revert due to exceeding the block size during execution.
+Anyone can call the method `transfers()` to perform multiple transfers in a single function call.
+Homever, this is mainly used by the owner/company to distribute the tokens in batches.
+Normal users are discouraged from executing this function because arrays with a very large number of elements could cause this function to revert due to exceeding the block size during execution.

 ```solidity
 function transfers(